emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 disasters, etc.

 Researchers should also test their backups regularly to ensure that they are functioning properly.
-Reasons they might not include:
+Reasons for backup failure include:

 *   faulty backup software
 *   incorrect configuration (e.g., not backing up sub-directories)